The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Importance of testing LLMs in production

 Testing large language models in production helps ensure their robustness, reliability, and efficiency in serving real-world use cases, contributing to trustworthy and high-quality AI systems.
 To delve deeper, we can broadly categorize the importance of testing LLMs in production, as discussed below.
+This will be followed by a discussion on the challenges of using LLMs and how a robust LLM testing framework can mitigate these issues.

 To avoid the threats associated with LLMs